-One of the most important questions for contractors when they move from permanent employment is how much they can expect to take home.
+One of the most important questions for contractors, when they move from permanent employment, is how much they can expect to take home.
 Typically, contractors are better paid than permanent employees, which can be a deciding factor in making the decision to contract.
 However, this figure can differ depending on whether you decide to form a limited company or become an umbrella employee.

 Depending on whether you decide to work under an umbrella company or establish your own limited company, your take home pay will alter.

 Calculating your take home pay

 It assumes full tax planning and a number of other procedures are in place, some of which are quite complex and are best discussed directly with your accountant.

 Lets talk about how much you could expect to take home as a contractor or how to maximise your tax efficiencies.

 If you need any further help or advice, try these most popular links.